carpentries/sandpaper-docs/episodes/editing.md

 ### Adding a custom logo

-The `carpentry` variable works with the `varnish` package to control the logo displayed on your lesson.
-You can display your organisation's logo by
+The "carpentry" variable works with the {varnish} package to control the logo displayed on your lesson.
+You can display your own logo by

 1. Adding your organisation's logo file (e.g. 'ice-cream-logo.svg') to your fork of `varnish` in the `inst/pkgdown/assets/assets/images` folder.
 1. Setting `carpentry` to match the name of your logo file. (e.g. 'ice-cream')